MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: Recovery of Hyper-V RCT VMs as files created directly on tape (D-T) fails.
 D-D-T backups will not exhibit this issue.

-**Workaround**: Do Alternate Location Recovery as a VM, and then transfer those files to the desired location.
+**Workaround**: Use Alternate Location Recovery as a VM, and then transfer those files to the desired location.